Peugeot moves closer to Dongfeng deal as sales sag

 Peugeot, one of the worst casualties of a six-year European market slump to a two-decade low, is expected to confirm next month that it burned through about 1.5 billion euros in cash last year in addition to restructuring costs.

-Peugeot said its plan would raise capital in two stages, starting with a reserved capital increase in which Dongfeng and the French government would acquire matching stakes.

-Both would then acquire more shares in a broader issue to the market.
+The plan would see Peugeot raise capital in two stages, according to both sources: a reserved capital increase in which Dongfeng and the French government acquired matching stakes, and a broader sale of new shares on the market.

-With market conditions showing signs of improvement, Thierry Peugeot had pushed an alternative deal replacing the French government's role with a bigger market issue, potentially allowing the family to remain the biggest shareholder, a source with knowledge of the matter said.
+With market conditions showing signs of improvement, Thierry Peugeot had pushed an alternative deal plan replacing the French government's role with a bigger share sale to the market, one source said, potentially also allowing the family to remain the biggest shareholder.

 The Peugeot clan currently controls the carmaker through a 25 percent stake commanding 38 percent of voting rights.